Ukraine agrees to proposal for ceasefire with Russia as US restores aid and intel sharing

 According to the Institute for the Study of War, a US-based conflict monitor, Russia currently occupies about 99% of the Luhansk region and 70% of the Donetsk region, as well as roughly 75% of both the Kherson and Zaporizhzhia regions.

-CNN’s Billy Stockwell, Daria Tarasova-Markina, Michael Rios and Donald Judd contributed to this report.
+CNN’s Billy Stockwell, Daria Tarasova-Markina, Michael Rios, Donald Judd, Catherine Nicholls, James Frater, Mariya Knight and Matthew Chance contributed to this report.

 The-CNN-Wire